The Nut Job: Plot

-In October 1959, in the fictional town of Oakton City, a squirrel named Surly and his mute rat partner Buddy reside in Liberty Park where their thieving reputation has made them outcasts from a group of urban animals led by Raccoon and his assistant Cardinal, who are currently running low on food for winter.
-To solve this, squirrels Andie and Grayson are assigned to scavenge from a nut cart run by two men named Lucky and Fingers, who are casing a bank.
-Andie and Grayson run into Surly and Buddy, who are also trying to rob the cart, and their scuffle inadvertently ends with the cart's propane tank exploding in the park and destroying the animals' food supply, resulting in Surly's banishment from the park.
+In October 1959, in the fictional town of Oakton City, a squirrel named Surly and his rat partner Buddy reside in Liberty Park where their thieving reputation has made them outcasts from a group of urban animals led by Raccoon and his assistant Cardinal, who are currently running low on food for the upcoming winter.
+To solve the situation, two squirrels, Andie and Grayson, are assigned to scavenge from a nut cart ran by two men named Lucky and Fingers, who are casing a bank.
+Andie and Grayson run into Surly and Buddy, who are also trying to rob the cart but their scuffle inadvertently ends with the cart's propane tank exploding in the park and destroying the food supply, resulting in Surly's banishment from the park, much to his dismay.

-In the city, Surly and Buddy find Maury's Nut Shop.
-Adjacent to the bank, it is a criminal hideout used by Lucky, Fingers, their boss, Percy "King" Dimpleweed, who was recently released from jail, and his assistant Knuckles.
+In the city however, Surly and Buddy find Maury's Nut Shop which is just adjacent to the bank, it is a criminal hideout used by Lucky, Fingers, their boss, Percy "King" Dimpleweed, who was recently released from jail and his assistant Knuckles.
 They plan to break through the wall and replace the bank's cash with nuts, though King's girlfriend Lana believes that King has gone straight after his release from prison and the nut store is legitimate.
-Meanwhile, Surly and Buddy plan to rob the nut shop.
+Meanwhile, Surly and Buddy plan to rob the place.

-At the park, Andie and Grayson head into the city to find more food, but they get separated when a street rat approaches and attacks them, and Andie is left alone.
+At the park, Andie and Grayson head into the city to find more food but they get separated when a street rat approaches and attacks them and Andie is left alone.
 The next day, Andie comes across the nut shop and confronts Surly, forcing him to share the nuts he plans to take.
 Surly accepts and unwittingly befriends Fingers' pet pug Precious after threatening her with a dog whistle.
 Andie returns to the park and informs the community of the plan, to which Raccoon accepts, though planning to deny Surly his share, and assigns Mole and the Bruisers to go with Andie.
 Grayson returns to the group, having become paranoid after his encounter with the rat, and Surly catches Mole sabotaging the heist, promptly interrogating and learning from Mole of Raccoon's plan to control the food supply in order to remain as the park community's leader.
-Surly attempts to tell the others, but when they don't believe him, he angrily storms off, and Buddy stays behind.
-While collecting the nuts on his own, Surly is captured by King, but he is freed by Lana, who has found out about his plan to rob the bank.
+Surly attempts to tell the others but when they don't believe him, he angrily storms off and Buddy stays behind.
+While collecting the nuts on his own, Surly is captured by King but is freed by Lana, who has found out about his plan to rob the bank.